Austin Dillon: 2024: Winless streak snapped in controversial fashion

 During the 2024 season, Alexander returned as crew chief starting at the Martinsville spring race.
 At the Richmond summer race, Dillon broke a 68-race winless drought after spinning out Joey Logano and Denny Hamlin on the final lap, a move which garnered criticism from both Logano and Hamlin.
 Three days later, it was announced that NASCAR had encumbered the win, docked Dillon 25 driver points and stripped him of his playoff eligibility.
 Following the Martinsville playoff race, the No. 3 was docked 50 owner and driver points and Dillon and the team were each fined USD100,000 for race manipulation, when Dillon and fellow Chevrolet driver Ross Chastain formed a blockade to allow William Byron to make the Championship 4.
 In addition, Alexander was suspended for the Phoenix finale.
 Dillon finished 32nd in the final standings, the lowest points finish of his career.

 2025: Return to the Playoffs and Xfinity Series return

+Dillon qualifying for the 2026 Straight Talk Wireless 500 at Phoenix Raceway.

 On November 20, 2024, RCR signed Richard Boswell as the crew chief of the No. 3 car, replacing Alexander for the 2025 season.
 Dillon started the season with a 23rd-place finish at the 2025 Daytona 500.
 He later scored three consecutive top-ten finishes at Bristol, Talladega, and Texas.
 After struggling throughout the season, he broke through and won Richmond, this time without controversy, right before the playoffs started.

 In the Xfinity Series, Dillon drove the RCR No. 3 car to a thirteenth place finish at Charlotte.
 He also drove the RCR No. 21 car at Iowa after Austin Hill was suspended for intentionally right-rear hooking Aric Almirola to the outside wall at Indianapolis.

+2026

+Dillon started the 2026 season with a 37th place finish in the Daytona 500.